Nora Knows

 1. You Check a Product

-When you search, browse, or paste an Amazon link, Nora identifies the product using its ASIN — the minimum information required to look up verified price history.
+When you search, browse, or paste an Amazon link, Nora identifies the product using its ASIN — the minimum information needed to look up verified price history.

 We don’t track you across the web, and we don’t collect personal shopping behavior.